emazv72/MigraDoc/README.md

 			}

-## Last page header and footer on a section
+## Last page header and footer in a section

-- Adds the DifferentLastPageHeaderFooter flag and the corresponding headers and footers
+- Adds the DifferentLastPageHeaderFooter flag and the corresponding headers and footers:

         <Section>
             <Attributes>